-Must present evidence of the following:
+Requires employer sponsorship but ownership % irrelevant Must present evidence of the following:

-- 1. An offer of employment by either: - U.S. university or college offering a tenure or tenure-track or permanent research position; OR - Organization which employs at least 3 full-time researchers - 2.
+- 1. An offer of employment by either: - U.S. university or college offering a tenure or tenure-track or permanent research position; OR - Organization which employs at least 3 full-time researchers + accomplishments in the field. - 2.
 At least 3 years of teaching and/or research in academic field; AND - 3.
 Evidence that scholar/researcher is recognized internationally as outstanding in academic field.
 This evidence must consist of at least two of the following eligibility criteria (next slide):